 Q1.
 On approaching the Guildhall, there is a post on the left with a series of information boards just before Angel’s Crystal Shop on the left.
 In what year were the tower and porch added?

 From the Guildhall, retrace your steps downhill on Guildhall Hill and at the crossroads with Dove Street, turn left into Dove Street.
-Walk along Dove Street passing the Vine Tavern on your right.
+Walk along Dove Street passing the Vine Thai Cuisine on your right.
 Pass Sonkai Jewellers on your left and at the junction, turn left into Pottergate.
 In front of the Belgian Monk PH, turn right in to St Johns Alley.
 Walk through the alley and exit the alley on St John Maddermarket.

 Q2.
 On the left of the alley is the Maddermarket Theatre.
 There is a blue plaque on the wall.
 What was it originally built as?

 Walk in the same direction and turn right in to St Andrew’s Street.
 Walk along St

 Andrew’s Street passing Exchange Street on the right.
 Using the pedestrian crossing

 by St Andrew’s church, cross the street towards the St Andrews Brewhouse.
 With the

 brewhouse on your left and the seating area on your right, walk in the same direction

 along St Georges Street.
 Pass the Halls on your right and follow St Georges Street